Decoupling of Field Equations in Einstein and Modified Gravity: Introduction

-In Section \ref{s2} we provide the main Theorems on decoupling the Einstein equations for generic off--diagonal metrics with one Killing symmetry and consider extensions to classes of "non--Killing" solutions with coefficients depending on all set of four coordinates.
-We prove also that the decoupling property also holds true for certain classes of nonholonomic EYMH systems.
-The theorems on generating off--diagonal solutions are considered in Section \ref{s3}.
-Section \ref{s4} contains a study of the Cauchy problem in connection to the decoupling property of Einstein equations.
-Next two sections are devoted to examples of generic off--diagonal exact solutions of the EYMH equations.
-In Section \ref{s5} there are constructed nonholonomic YMH vacuum deformations of black holes.
-Ellipsoid--solitonic non--Abelian configurations are analyzed in Section \ref{s6}.
-Appendix \ref{sa} contains a survey on the geometry of nonholonomic 2+2 splitting of Lorentz manifolds.
-The most important formulas and computations which are necessary to prove the decoupling property of Einstein equations are given in Appendix \ref{sb}.
+Section \ref{s2} contains geometric preliminaries on modified gravity theories written in nonholonomic variables.
+In Section \ref{s3} we provide the main Theorems on decoupling the gravitational field equations for generic off--diagonal metrics with one Killing symmetry.
+We consider extensions to "non--Killing" configurations with coefficients depending on all set of four coordinates in section \ref{s4}.
+Section \ref{s5} contains a study of the Cauchy problem in connection to the decoupling property of gravitational field equations.
+Explicit examples of generic off--diagonal exact solutions are studied in the next two sections.
+In Section \ref{s6}, there are constructed nonholonomic vacuum deformations of black holes determined by off--diagonal gravitational interactions.
+Ellipsoid--solitonic configurations are analyzed in Section \ref{s7}.
+The most important formulas and computations which are necessary to prove the decoupling property are given in Appendix \ref{sb}.